Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 Thus, the second integral of the right-hand side of inequality\cref{low_bd_non_small_fin_en_aft} reads

-According to the a priori bounds \cref{bound_u_ut_ck_bis}, this last quantity approaches $0$ when $p$ approaches $+\infty$ and $\ell$ and $q$ are fixed.
-This finishes the proof of \cref{lem:non_small_fin_en_aft}. \end{proof} Our next task is to prove \cref{lem:small_init_fire_aft}.
+According to the bounds \cref{bound_u_ut_ck_bis}, this last quantity goes to $0$ as $n$ goes to $+\infty$ and $\ell$ and $p$ are fixed.
+This finishes the proof of \cref{lem:non_small_fin_en_aft}. \end{proof} The next step is to prove \cref{lem:small_init_fire_aft}.
 Let us first state an intermediate result.
-For every nonnegative quantity $\ell$, every nonnegative integer $q$, every integer $p$ not smaller than $p_{\min}(q)$, let us define the function $y\mapsto \psi^{(\infty,\infty,0)} (y)$ as in \cref{definition_rho_infty}.
+For every nonnegative quantity $\ell$, every nonnegative integer $p$, every integer $n$ greater than or equal to $n_{\min}(p)$, let us define the function $\xi\mapsto \psi^{(\infty,\infty,0)} (\xi)$ as in \cref{definition_rho_infty}.
 Let

-\begin{lemma}[smallness of firewall with a weight bulk far to the right for $u_{\infty}$] There exists a positive quantity $\ell_4$ such that, for every quantity $\ell$ not smaller than $\ell_4$, the following inequality holds:
+\begin{lemma}[small upper bound on the firewall with a weight bulk far to the right for $u_{\infty}$] There exists a positive quantity $\ell_4$ such that, for every quantity $\ell$ greater than or equal to $\ell_4$, the following inequality holds: